ProprioCS/Provia.Documents/Quick Add Opportunity Form.md

 ### Test Script Approval

-- Submit the test script and test results to the designated reviewers, such as the Orion suite product owner and quality assurance lead, for approval.
+- Submit the test script and test results to the designated reviewers, such as the Provia suite product owner and quality assurance lead, for approval.

 - Ensure that the test script meets the defined acceptance criteria and that all critical and high-severity defects have been resolved before considering the Quick Add Opportunity form solution ready for deployment.